Starting the right way

 If you fail to consult others and later on you find there’s a big hole in your video script, or a wrong emphasis, or a poor explanation of a point, then it’ll cost time and money to fix.

-It’s far better to involve others early, particularly field sales staff, who can give your video script a “reality check” (you wouldn’t be the first head office person to write a script that doesn’t have a cutting sales edge in the field).
+It’s far better to involve others early, particularly field sales or telesales staff, who can give your video script a “reality check” (you wouldn’t be the first head office person to write a script that doesn’t have a cutting sales edge in the field).

 Consulting others will: